Journey map examples from different industries (CJM tutorial part 4)

 What we learn from the student journey map example: The journey map clearly shows the improvements that must be made in order to have a better future-state experience for students, for example making channels usable on different devices, updating information on different channels or giving more information during the investigation phase.
 Such a journey map can be used to draft an outline of a course.

 How the tourism journey map is structured: This is a journey map in German language.
 It visualizes and compares the experience of two different personas during their holiday, during their planning and travel phase..
 The emotional journey illustrates where and how much the satisfaction differs at specific points.

 What we learn from the tourism journey map example: The map shows how the quality of a specific step – in this case, consulting at the travel agency – can strongly influence an experience.
 Also it makes clear that some personas need more information than others, and are more involved into the journey – e.g., one persona goes through more steps than the other.

 How this airport journey map is structured: This journey map shows a classic experience at an airport, from check-in to aboard.
 As countless things happen behind the scenes, this airport journey map focuses on backstage processes and their influence on customer or passenger experience.
 Satisfaction score and dramatic arc help evaluate the customers’ feelings.

 What we learn from the airport journey map example: This journey map has a clear goal of making the experience for the customer as short and smooth as possible, whereas many different activities happen backstage to enable that.
 This map offers high potential for innovation because it challenges moments that we take for granted: passport control and waiting for take-off are the moments that are the ones with the lowest satisfaction scores.
 Therefore it makes service designers start thinking about how we can improve this experience, even though they seem to be indispensable.

-This is the project you also find in the Smaply trial.
+This is the project you also find in the Smaply free account.

 Event experience journey map example